benflux/pause-gmail-inbox/README.md

     * `UNPAUSE_DAYS`: Days of week you want to unpause.
 Accepts multiple days and values are comma separated.
       Valid values are: SUNDAY,MONDAY,TUESDAY,WEDNESDAY,THURSDAY,FRIDAY,SATURDAY
-    * `UPAUSE_TIME`: Accepts multiple times and values are comma separated.
+    * `UNPAUSE_TIME`: Accepts multiple times and values are comma separated.
       Use the 24 hour clock to pick a time.
 If you use AM/PM, and want to unpause at 4:30pm and 8:30pm, then set the value to 16:30,20:30.